Fabtech logo

 Key Factors to Consider When Choosing an EAM Software

-With a wide range of EAM software solutions on the market, how do you choose the best fit for your organization?
-While this decision should be shaped around your maintenance team’s specific needs and operations, here are some key factors to guide you in your decision-making process:
+With several EAM software solutions on the market, how do you choose the best fit for your organization?
+Here are some key factors to guide you in your decision-making process:

 • Customization: Asset management is not one-size-fits-all.
-Since organizations have different needs, looking for software that addresses the specific pain points of your maintenance team and allows users to customize workflows using internal language is essential.
-Tailoring the system to your team’s norms helps increase user adoption and comfort with the technology.
+You want to look for software that addresses the specific pain points of your team.
+Tailoring the system to your team’s workflows also helps increase user adoption and comfort with the technology.

 • Ease of use: The software should be intuitive, minimizing the learning curve for your team and seamlessly integrating into your maintenance planning.